sisl/Discra/docs/installation.rst

   1. Click the "Import Project" button, which will bring up a window telling you to select the directory to import.

-  2. Go to the root of the Discora directory, expand the "src" folder, select the "advisor" folder, and click the OK button.
+  2. Go to the root of the Discra directory, expand the "src" folder, select the "advisor" folder, and click the OK button.
 Warning: Do not import the "src" or "root" folder!

   3. Select the "Import project from external model" option and choose "SBT" before clicking the Next button.